HOW IT WORKS

 Details about approval:

 - The IACUC approves protocols for a three-year period, even if sponsored funding is for a longer term.

-- Protocols involving work with USDA covered species must be submitted for annual re-certification.
+- DoD-funded protocols involving work with USDA covered species must be submitted for annual re-certification.

 - A de novo (new) protocol must be submitted to the IACUC prior to the end of the initial three-year approval period to avoid inactivation.